 An anaesthetic is a combination of drugs that causes loss of sensation.

-A general anaesthetic is a combination of drugs that causes deep sleep.
+- General anaesthetic — A combination of drugs that produce deep sleep.
 You will not be aware of what is happening and afterwards you will not remember anything that has happened.

 Most people are sent to sleep by injecting the anaesthetic through a drip (small tube) in a vein.
 It takes about 30 seconds to work.